jackewiebohne/machine-learning-from-scratch/README.md

                   then clusters the clusters and uses the best fitting ones for initialization
  - k-means++: (can also be used with k-medians) the most commonly used, but not as competitive as bradley-fayyad

+also has inbuilt plotting in choosable degrees of elaboration

 __Example:__
 ```
 x1 = np.random.randn(200,2)